symfony/symfony-docs/reference/configuration/web_profiler.rst

 **type**: ``boolean`` **default**: ``false``

-If a redirect occurs during an HTTP response, the browser follows it automatically and you won't see the toolbar or the profiler of the original URL, only the redirected URL.
+If a redirect occurs during an HTTP response, the browser follows it automatically and you will not see the toolbar or the profiler of the original URL, only the redirected URL.

 When setting this option to ``true``, the browser *stops* before making any redirection and shows you the URL which is going to redirect to, its toolbar, and its profiler.
-Once you've inspected the toolbar/profiler data, you can click on the given link to perform the redirect.
+Once you have inspected the toolbar/profiler data, you can click on the given link to perform the redirect.

 toolbar